Gibraltar Rental Deposits: How Much You Pay, What It Covers and How to Get It Back in 2026

 How long does a landlord have to return a deposit in Gibraltar?

-Can a landlord deduct for wear and tear?
+Can a landlord deduct for fair wear and tear?

-No. Fair wear and tear from normal use over the tenancy period is not a valid deduction.
-Examples: faded paint, minor scuffs, worn carpets.
-Damage caused by misuse or accidents is valid.
-The line between the two is often disputed — the inventory is the reference point.
+Fair wear and tear from normal use over the tenancy is not a valid deduction.
+Minor scuffs, faded paintwork, and worn carpets over time are expected.
+Damage caused by misuse, accidents, or neglect is a separate matter.
+The move-in inventory is the reference point for distinguishing between the two.

 What if my landlord refuses to return my deposit?